learn-co-curriculum/dsc-git-branches/README.md

 2. Any changes that are on a remote branch which is being tracked by your local branch, that is to say, if you are on `master` and there is a change to `origin/master`, those changes will be automatically merged.

+## Explain The Motivation Of The "Golden Practices"

+As developers we try to make sure that everyone has a clean place to start
+from: be that for writing a new feature or fixing a bug.
+Branching lets us keep `master` working at all times.
+If an emergency bug comes up, we know we have a solid foundation to build from.
+Feature branches also help us look at `git log` and see what the intention of a feature was.

 ## Conclusion